Police believe the final death toll of the Grenfell Tower fire in west London is 71, including a stillborn baby.

 The couple were later confirmed dead by authorities.

 - Anthony Disson

 Anthony Disson, 65, is reported to have lived on the 10th floor of the building.

 An inquest heard that he died from inhalation of fire fumes.

 He was laid to rest a mile from the tower in Ladbroke Grove, at a ceremony in June attended by Sadiq Khan.

 Moroccan Khadija Khalloufi, 52, lived on the 17th floor of the building with her retired lecturer husband Sabah Abdullah, 72.

-The couple fled the building together but she lost her grip on his hand and they became separated.
+The couple fled the building together but became separated.